SS-NES/SS-NES-lesson/episodes/continuous-integration.md

 Running large integration tests inside a CI/CD pipeline is thus not recommended as there is generally limited space and time in CI/CD pipelines.
 Writing small and fast unit tests that run automatically inside CI/CD pipelines rather than large integration tests is recommended.
 It is therefore helpful to practice software engineering best practices such as decoupling, since that will lead to more easily testable code.
+Larger integration tests can still be done in CI/CD as long as they don't require more than a few hundred megabytes of space and can complete within say 30 minutes.
+Check the resource limits your CI/CD infrastructure provider (e.g. github or gitlab) imposes on CI/CD pipelines.
+If you expect your tests to require more time and space than the CI/CD platform of you choice allows, consider alternative approaches such as [blue/green deployments](https://en.wikipedia.org/wiki/Blue%E2%80%93green_deployment).